Solutions

 What it looks like over time

 Cash flow predictability is the entire point.
-Two upfront payments at funding settlement, then eight evenly-spaced monthly payments.
-No surprises, no large draws on the sinking fund.
+One upfront instalment at funding settlement, then eight evenly-spaced monthly payments.
+No surprises, no large draws on the scheme's cash reserves.

 Indicative payment schedule